Indians should take note from the Pune Porsche accident

 The police were undoubtedly under pressure to respond quickly and even overcorrect due to the public outcry over the Pune case.
 They contend that because of the seriousness of the offence, the accused ought to face an adult trial.
 But in all honesty, we need to reflect on our own place in society and pose some challenging questions to ourselves.

 Like our next-door neighbours, Ashwini Costa and Anish Awadhiya were bright, promising people who were about to launch excellent careers.
 Would there be so much indignation if they weren't "people like us"?
 In India, thousands of preventable deaths occur annually, with the impoverished and disenfranchised bearing a disproportionate share of the toll.
+However, they go unreported because, unless the death is too large to be hidden by a cloud of popular indifference, only some fatalities seem to stir public outrage.

 Consider the 2023 Odisha train disaster, which claimed the lives of over 290 persons, the majority of them were seated in general category compartments.
+There were more than 1,200 injuries.
+But 2,590 individuals have died on Mumbai's suburban railway system in the last year alone.

 primarily as a result of falling from packed, moving trains.
 In 2022, the corresponding figure was 2,507.
 Our collective fury is captured by the episodic tragedies, notwithstanding the startling numbers.
+Typical, daily catastrophes get accepted as the usual.
+They disappear into the background and become an inseparable part of metropolitan life.

 Modest Compassion